svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_chibios_repl/index.md

 # Example Implementation of a REPL Running in a ChibiOs Thread

-This text will show an example of how to implment a lispBM REPL based on ChibiOS for a microcontroller such as the STM32F4.
+This text will show an example of how to implement a lispBM REPL based on ChibiOS for a microcontroller such as the STM32F4.
 I have tried this code on a stm32f407G-discovery board.
 The version of ChibiOS used for that test is `19.1.2`.

-## Input and Output on ChibiOs BaseSequentialStream
+## Input and Output on a ChibiOs BaseSequentialStream

 ChibiOs has an abstraction for byte streams called `BaseSequentialStream` that you can operate on using the functions